Google finance, business chiefs get millions in bonuses

-SAN FRANCISCO (Reuters) - Google Inc will pay Finance Chief Patrick Pichette a $3 million annual bonus, and Chief Business Officer Nikesh Arora a $3.5 million bonus, a slight increase from the previous year, following a year in which the Internet company’s stock surged nearly 60 percent.
+SAN FRANCISCO, March 10 (Reuters) - Google Inc will pay Finance Chief Patrick Pichette a $3 million annual bonus, and Chief Business Officer Nikesh Arora a $3.5 million bonus, a slight increase from the previous year, following a year in which the Internet company’s stock surged nearly 60 percent.

 Google Chief Executive Larry Page and co-founder Sergey Brin will receive no bonus, the company said Monday in a filing with the U.S. Securities and Exchange Commission, continuing the founders’ practice of not taking a bonus.
 Page and Brin, who are each paid a $1 a year in salary, have a large portion of their personal wealth tied directly to Google’s stock.